What is the Singapore International Festival of Arts or SIFA?

 Some shows at SIFA 2019 are General Admission, meaning that your ticket does not assign you an allocated seat at the venue.
 These are free-seating and available on a first-come-first-served basis on the day of the performance/event.
 We encourage all ticket holders to reach the venue at least 30 minutes before the performance to secure your seats.

 At the Festival House, there are also events with free admissions.
 However, these may require registrations due to venue capacity.
-The full festival line-up will be announced in February.
+The full festival line-up will be announced on 25 February.

 What happens if I lose my tickets?